chillcicada/tntt/README.md

 typst compile template/thesis.typ --root . thesis.pdf --font-path fonts
 ```

-For users of VSCode with Tinymist (see more options in the [Tinymist Documentation][Tinymist Docs]):
+For users of VSCode with Tinymist (see other editors and more options in the [Tinymist Documentation][Tinymist Docs]):

 ```jsonc
 // .vscode/settings.json